erangasandaruwan/.NetCoreBackgroundService/README.md

 ExecuteAsync implementation handles the starting and stopping mechanisms, as well as the CancellationToken operation of IHostedService.

+One of the critical differences between IHostedService and BackgroundService is that the latter allows you to await a task.
+Awaiting a task checks if the task is complete.
+If not, the method pauses and returns to the caller until further notice.
+The StartAsync method does not have that luxury because the hosted service automatically starts when the application builder becomes active.

 ---

 Configure and inject the services.